 Businesses are always striving for high performance, from creating more efficient processes to selling more of their products and services.
 But how does a company determine whether it is successful?

 Through the benchmarking process, any business can compare itself against a standard and develop a consistent way of measuring performance.
-See how.
+Below we’ll cover what benchmarking is, how the benchmarking process can help your business, and how to create benchmarks for a successful improvement plan.

 What is benchmarking?